-Draw inspiration from these big-brand style guides - a logo and typography obsessive's dream!
+Get inspired by these big-brand style guides, a logo and typography fan's dream!

 This is heading directly into geek territory.
 But we are self-confessed geeks, particularly when it comes to logo design, typography and pictograms.
 And that leads us to the meticulously regulated world of brand style manuals...

 A style manual, or style guide, is a set of standards for the design of documents, signage, and any other form of other brand identifier.
 The reason for their existence is to ensure complete uniformity in style and formatting wherever the brand is used to ensure no dilution of that brand.

 We love the obsessive nature of these, and so here we've gathered 12 of the best to inspire you when you create your own brand style guides...